Drewmyself2code/Fintech_Project_2/README.md

 ## Solution

-A trading strategy that combines multiple technical indicators into a single strategy.
+* >A trading strategy that combines multiple technical indicators into a single strategy.

-Use indicator classifications associated with, Momentum, Trend, Volume, and Volatility
+* >Use indicator classifications associated with, Momentum, Trend, Volume, and Volatility.

-Use indicators to create a machine learning model that produces buy and sale signals
+* >Use indicators to create a machine learning model that produces buy and sale signals.

-Create the algorithm based on training data
+* >Create the algorithm based on training data.

-Program the model to make entry and exist trade decisions without being explicitly programmed to do so.
+* >Program the model to make entry and exist trade decisions without being explicitly programmed to do so.

-formulate a trading plan for short and long term traders
+Formulate a trading plan for short and long term traders.

 ## Features